COGS18/COGS18.github.io/_build/materials/02-JupyterNotebooks.md

 <div class="alert alert-success">
 Jupyter also has
 <a href="https://en.wikipedia.org/wiki/Command-line_completion" class="alert-link">tab complete</a>
-capacities, which can autocomplete what you are typing, and/or be used to explore what code is available.
+capacities, which can autocomplete what you are typing, and/or be used to explore what code is available. (<i>Note</i>: Some of this functionality is limited on datahub.)
 </div>